kartonfarkas/api_docs/source/suite/exports/export_data.rst

 Downloading Export Data
 =======================

-Data exports stored on our server, i.e. data exported as CSV using distribution method *local* can also be queried via API using this endpoint.
-This function is available for all exports at :doc:`index`.
+If data was exported into a CSV file and the export’s distribution method was set to *local*, the file is stored on our server and it can be queried also through the API via this endpoint.

 .. note:: This is a special endpoint which returns a file instead of a JSON.
 The Content-Type of the response is
           ``text/csv``.